quentinbuerle/Open-Source-ROBAIR/README.md

 # Step 2: machining of the pieces thanks to the 3D Printer:

-   Get the .stl files provided on Github
-   Open Repetier Host
+   Get the .stl files provided on Github [STL FILES](https://github.com/cinatalia/Open-Source-ROBAIR/tree/master/STL) Open Repetier Host

 # Step 3 : machining of the pieces thanks to StratoConception :

-  Get the .stl files provided on GitHub
+  Get the .stl files provided on GitHub [STL FILES](https://github.com/cinatalia/Open-Source-ROBAIR/tree/master/STL) Open StratoPro
-  Open StratoPro
   Choose the correct thickness and positioning of the slices according to the thickness of the available plates Define the positioning of the inserts (metal rods used to maintain the alignment when we glue the differents slices together